srinrven/EVA/assignment4/Architectural Basics.md

 7. **When do we introduce DropOut, or when do we know we have some overfitting**

-8. **The distance of MaxPooling from Prediction**
+8. **The distance of MaxPooling from Prediction** Maxpooling reduces the dimension of the Chanel which is very useful in reducing parameters and improving performance.
+But Maxpooling should be avoided using just before prediction layers.
+Last layers are important for better prediction, if Maxpool is used towards end of network layer it might end up in not forwarding the features to next layers.
+Ideally Maxpool to be avoided in last 3 to 4 layers before prediction.

 9. **The distance of Batch Normalization from Prediction**